Cop Out (2010 film): Filming

 Principal photography began on June 2, 2009, in New York City and concluded on August 14, 2009.
 The film had a production budget of $37 million and was released theatrically on February 26, 2010, by Warner Bros.
 Pictures.

 Release

 Marketing

 The first theatrical trailer for Cop Out was released on December 23, 2009, and was subsequently attached to screenings of Sherlock Holmes.
 A red-band trailer featuring more explicit content was released online on February 5, 2010.
 In the lead-up to its release, the film received widespread promotional exposure, including prominent advertising during NBC's coverage of the 2010 Winter Olympic Games.

 Theatrical

 Cop Out was released theatrically in the United States on February 26, 2010, by Warner Bros.
 Pictures.

 Home media

-Warner Bros. announced the film's home media release in May 2010, with DVD and Blu-ray editions made available on July 20, 2010.
+Warner Home Video announced the film's home media release in May 2010, with DVD and Blu-ray editions made available on July 20, 2010.
 The film debuted as the top-selling DVD in the United States during its release week in July.